protomaps/docs/basemaps/localization.md

 ## Styling localized name

-Labeling a map is typically localized for a specific language audience by prefering a specific name tag and falling back to similar languages (in the same writing system "script", see above), and finally falling back to the feature's default name.
+Labeling a map is typically localized for a specific language audience by prefering a specific name tag and falling back to similar languages (in the same writing system "script", see above), and finally falling back to the feature's default name (which could be in any script, in any language).

 ### MapLibre